 - Toggle on Visual voicemail.
 Depending on your Android operating system, you can also enable Voicemail transcription and Voicemail transcription analysis.

-Then, just head to the Phone app > Voicemail to view a list of your messages.
+Then, just head to the "Phone" app and then "Voicemail" to view a list of your messages.
 From there, you can select one for audio playback or read a missed call transcript.
 Alternatively, you can find many third-party visual voicemail apps in the Google Play Store, like YouMail, Google Voice, and HulloMail.

-While visual voicemail is extremely useful, you may want to disable it.
+While visual voicemail is extremely useful, you can also turn it back off just as easily.
 For instance, maybe your visual voicemail isn’t working or it simply isn’t your cup of tea.
 Whatever your motivation, here’s how to turn off visual voicemail:

 - Head to the Phone app.